nicholaschantcs/bot-slack/README.md

 * Create an account on Slack
 * Set up your Recast.AI account

-## Set up a Bot

-* Log in to your Recast.AI account
-* Create your Bot
-* Create intents and fill them with some expressions
-* Build your tree on BotBuilder in the 'Build' tab

 ## Get your Recast Bot Token

 * Log in to your Recast.AI account